Onto-Med/phenoman-evaluation/README.md

 The number of matching patients will be printed to STDOUT.

-## Executing Gold Standard SQL and comparing results with PhenoMan
+## Executing test SQL queries and comparing results with PhenoMan

 Execute the SQL queries in `scripts/queries`.
 The queries will return numbers of matching patients.
 The numbers should match the result of PhenoMan.